 There are times when you need to temporarily bypass all sensor inputs to the unit, such as when remote starting the vehicle.
 Anytime an auxiliary channel output is used, all inputs are bypassed for 5 seconds.
 During the 5 second bypass period, ground can be supplied to the H1/6 BLUE wire without triggering the unit.
 When the 5 second bypass period ends, if the unit detects ground on the H1/6 BLUE wire, all trigger inputs except the door trigger input will remain bypassed until 5 seconds after ground is removed from the BLUE wire.
-This can be done using the status output of the remote start unit as shown below:
+This can be done using the status output of a 551T or 561T remote start unit as shown below:

-transmitter/receiver learn routine
+transmitter/receiver remote control code learning

 The system comes with two transmitters that have been taught to the receiver.
-Use the following learn routine to add transmitters to the system or to change button assignments if desired.
+Use the following transmitter/receiver remote control code learning to add transmitters to the system or to change button assignments if desired.

-The Valet\/Program switch, plugged into the blue port, is used for programming.
+The Valet®/Program button, plugged into the blue port, is used for programming.
 There is a basic sequence to remember whenever programming this unit: Door, Key, Choose, Transmit and Release.

-1. Open a door.
+Open a door.
 (The GREEN wire, H1/5, or the VIOLET, H1/7 must be connected.)